jakerrose/AdpReaper-JavaScript-Puppeteer-Csharp-.NET-/README.md

 I was tasked with collected documents and data of all employees, past and present, including training materials, I9 forms, W2's, 1095-C's, benefit enrollment history, pay history, and position history.

 This solution runs in Visual Studio 2022 in a .NET framework (8.0).
 The main programming language is C# and uses JavaScript and the JavaScript library PuppeteerSharp.
 When the application is run, the Run() function is called which calls the app.config settings and launches the Puppeteer browser and all its settings.
-From the Task GetBrowser you can change the browser and helpful settings like kiosk-printing which controls what happens when the print button is clicked in the browser.
+From the task GetBrowser you can change the browser and helpful settings like kiosk-printing which controls what happens when the print button is clicked in the browser.
 Using the app.config settings, the browser launches the specified starting url and types in the username and password and clicks the login button with Puppeteer.
 In the first try catch are the Tasks that one can select to run.
-If one is uncommented, it will just run that one, or else it will loop back around once the Task is complete and start the next.
+If one is uncommented, it will just run that one, or else it will loop back around once the task is complete and start the next.

 ## employeeFetch()
 The purpose of this task is go create a JSON file of a list of all employees in the company.
-This information is found as an XHR fetch in the browsers' API upon loading of a page.
-By copying the fetch, I created this
-JavaScript fetch call.
+This information is found as a network XHR fetch in the browsers' API upon loading of a certain page.
+By copying the fetch, I created this  JavaScript fetch call.
 This will save a file with all employee information that the system uses including name, multiple id numbers, status, hire date, and much more.
 There is associate view which just has information about an employee's current position and position view which has all historical positions.
 Whenever this data is needed for the rest of the solution, it can be called and loaded into the class EmployeeSearchResponse.cs.
-The static async void LoadEmps() can be called before the Task is called the deserialize the JSON into the list EmployeeRecordADP so that the data is already ready to use.
+The static async void LoadEmps() can be called before the task is called t0 deserialize the JSON into the list EmployeeRecordADP so that the data is already ready to use.

 ## GetLMSPdf()
-This collection was to get training documents for employees from a very old LMS system that did not use any API fetches.
-I had to rely on scraping the DOM from HTML to get the data I was after and to collect the needed documents.
+This collection is to get training documents for employees from a very old LMS system that did not use any API fetches.
+I had to rely on scraping the DOM to get the data I was after and to collect the needed  documents.
 The system was designed as a series of folders, some containing links to download documents, others just more folders.
 I used this JavaScript to evaluation the HTML and find the links I was after.
 If one was found, it would be stored in a JSON file:

     var script = @"
             Array.from(document.querySelectorAll('a[href^=""/lms/servlet/lms/FRFILE?RID""]'))